Why This Matters

 What You Should Know About Graduating From College in West Virginia

-As you consider different college options, take into account how your degree will prepare you to enter West Virginia’s workforce.
-In October 2021, the five largest industries that were responsible for employing the most workers in the state are government; education and health services; trade, transportation, and utilities; goods-producing; and retail trade.
+As you consider different college options, you should take into account how your degree will prepare you to enter West Virginia’s workforce.
+The five largest industries in the state are office and administrative support occupations, sales, food preparation and serving, healthcare practitioners, and transportation and material moving.
 A degree relevant to these fields could greatly help you after graduation.

-Many of the state’s top career paths are in these industries.
-The fastest-growing careers in West Virginia for workers with a bachelor’s degree are information security analysts, medical and health services managers, data scientists, athletic trainers, and operations research analysts.
+Also, the fastest-growing careers in West Virginia for workers with a bachelor’s degree are information security analysts, medical and health services managers, data scientists, athletic trainers, and operations research analysts.

-Some of West Virginia’s top employers are CAMC Memorial Hospital, West Virginia Department of Transportation, West Virginia University, and Cabell Huntington Hospital.
+Some of West Virginia’s top employers are the West Virginia Department of Transportation, the Charleston Area Medical Center, West Virginia University, Crispin Golf Course, and Berkeley County Schools.
 A lot of other employers also have thousands of workers on their respective payrolls.

 What’s Next?

 You’ll need to pay attention to financial aid opportunities as you evaluate the different colleges in West Virginia.
-The following state and federal resources will help you investigate different financial aid opportunities, such as grants and scholarships in West Virginia.
+The following state and federal resources will help you find grants and scholarships in the state:

-• College Foundation of West Virginia.
-The College Foundation of West Virginia has information on state-level financial aid, including scholarship, grant, and loan assistance opportunities in the state.
+• College for West Virginia.
+This website offers information on state-level financial aid, including scholarship, grant, and loan assistance programs.